wanga158-mcmaster/ststp/README.md

 memory in advance so the data memory can be fed to the writeback stage at the appropriate posedge.

-Writeback: gets modified data, register indexes, branch address, and branch taken from execute stage.
+The writeback stage gets modified data, register indexes, branch address, and branch taken from execute stage.
 Gets load data from data memory.
 Passes along data memory, modified data, and register indexes to the register file in the decode stage.
 Passes along branch address and branch taken